Ted Mooney, P.E. RET

 2004

-Although "brushed steel" is a very fashionable look today, to have the steel show through like that requires that there be no galvanneal cathodic zinc coating, and no phosphatizing to fight galvanic hot spots, and no electrophoretic prime coating on the steel to protect it from rusting at the joints and folds -- in brief, it requires that many of the proven tools against long term rust prevention be thrown out the window, and only a layer of clear lacquer or clear coat paint stand between the very active steel and the atmosphere.
+Although "brushed steel" is a very fashionable look today, to have the steel show through like that requires that there be no galvanneal cathodic zinc coating, no phosphatizing to fight galvanic hot spots, and no electrophoretic prime coating on the steel to protect it from rusting at the joints and folds, and no paint -- in brief, it requires that all of the proven tools against long term rust prevention be thrown out the window, and only a layer of clear lacquer or clear coat paint stand between the very active steel surface and the atmosphere.

 That's why appliance manufacturers use stainless steel rather than plain carbon steel with a clearcoat for brushed metal kitchen appliances.

 I note this not to discourage you from your hobby, which I wish you well with!
-But before putting a huge amount of man-hours into an effort, you should understand your odds of it staying rust-free.
-If the house is cool and dry and away from the ocean it should be okay for several years.
-But good environmental conditions are required: a damp basement or a garage location and it probably won't hold up for long.
+But before putting a huge amount of man-hours into an effort, you should know your odds of it staying rust-free.
+If the house is air conditioned, and cool & dry, and away from the ocean it should be okay for several years.
+But good environmental conditions are required: in a damp basement or a garage location and it may not hold up for long.

 Ted Mooney, P.E.